viamrobotics/docs/docs/tutorials/configure/scuttlebot.md

 ## Configure the motors

-The next step is to add the motors and make them spin their wheels.
+The next step is to add the motors and make them spin the wheels.

 {{< tabs name="gpio-config">}}
 {{% tab name="Config Builder" %}}